Now is the perfect time for parents to inject good money habits into their children.

 If they spend excessive money apart from their capacity, they will fall into a money problem.
 Thus, as a parent, you should help them understand what comes under the need and want category.
 Thus, they can easily balance their needs and wants while dealing with their hard-earned money in the future.
 It will help

 Saving money is the key to having a peaceful financial life.
-Thus, every child should learn how to set aside money at their tender age.
+Thus, every child should learn how to set aside money at a young age.
 But, the money-saving subject should be exciting and fulfilled.

 Since children have immature brains, it is important to make them feel that saving money is like any game they love to play for fun.
 If they take saving as a sort of fun, then they will learn how to save money after mitigating all the essential expenses.